realnedsanders/Coordination-Trilemma/appendix-d.md

 ### 3.4 Social/Cultural Adaptation

-**The proposal:** Society develops cultural norms to handle synthetic media—default skepticism, trust networks, reduced reliance on media evidence, new social technologies.
+**The proposal:** Society develops cultural norms to handle synthetic media through default skepticism, trust networks, reduced reliance on media evidence, and new social technologies.

 **Why this may be insufficient:**